mct-integrations/Zoomage.js/README.md

 Usage
 ------------

-Define a container in which the image will be able to be resized and moved, then add a `<canvas>` label.
+Setup a container where the image could be able to be resized and moved.

 A full example shows below, you can use the public api `doZoom` to zoom the image in javascript or manually in browser console.

+**Do not set "display: none" property on the parent container of the auto-generated canvas before the initilization.**

 ```html
     <html>